Recognize and Relieve Newborn Acid Reflux

 Esophageal Reflux Disorder or GERD.

-In this case, your baby will not just spit up but repeatedly vomit
+In this case, your little one will not just spit up once now and then and not be bothered by it, but will repeatedly

-sleep poorly but also not gain weight as should and not develop well
+sleep poorly but also not gain weight as she should, and not develop well

 overall.